cloudogu/ecosystem/docs/docs/user-guide/dogu-configuration.md

 }
 ```

-The `cesapp` will throw an error, if a required settings in the registry is missing (title or secret in the example above).
+The `cesapp` will throw an error, if a required settings is missing in the registry.
+Required settings are all settings, that are not explicitly marked as optional (like title and secret in the example above).

 ## Editing

 The settings of a dogu can be changed or created with the `edit-config` sub comand of the `cesapp`.
-The command can be used with a path to a *dogu.json*, with the name of a installed dogu or with a remote name e.g.:
+The command can be used with either

+* a path to a *dogu.json*
+* the name of a installed dogu
+* a remote name

+Examples:

 ```bash
 # edit settings of a local dogu.json which is located in /vagrant/containers/conf-dogu